LimeSlime888/...network/README.md

 # ...network
-created for Our World of Text's "ellipsis network"
+created for Our World of Text's [...network](https://owot.me/...network)